 For example, if you plan to spend no more than $100-$200 monthly on ads then you may only need to invest up to 5 hours per week into creating new posts, responding to comments, posting images, etc. This could mean spending an hour every day.
 However, if you want to increase the amount spent on advertising this might require investing 10+ hours weekly.
 The point is that there isn’t necessarily a direct correlation between the number of hours invested and the return on investment.
 It really just depends on where you currently stand financially and how much you feel like you can afford to spend.

 As with anything, it’s essential to cover your expectations upfront.
-You’ll want to know what you can expect from your consultant, business developer, or project manager.
+You’ll want to know what you can expect from your local marketing consultant, business developer, or project manager.
 How much time will they be willing to spend with you?
 Will it be in-person or via phone or online?
 How long will these sessions be?
 Generally speaking, sessions will be very focused on one or two items each time.
 There will not be much time for covering all your business needs during these meetings.